 Employees may present one of the following unexpired List C documents:

 U.S. Social Security account number card that is unrestricted.
+A laminated card is acceptable.
 A card that includes any of the following restrictive wording is not an acceptable List C document:

 - NOT VALID FOR EMPLOYMENT

 - VALID FOR WORK ONLY WITH INS AUTHORIZATION